 - Overflow from Rivers, Streams, and Lakes

-Without insurance for floods coverage, the costs to repair the structure of your home and replace ruined contents can be devastating.
+Without insurance for flood coverage, the costs to repair the structure of your home and replace ruined contents can be devastating.
 Insurance serves to insulate you from the full scope of the financial damage caused by flooding.

 Do not make the mistake of believing that your home is safe from all flood risks because it has not flooded in the past.
 Many regions, cities, and neighborhoods flood for the first time each year.
 Many of them were not prepared with flood-related insurance coverage which left them facing serious financial hardships.